DevExpress/devextreme-documentation/concepts/05 Widgets/File Manager/10 Bind to File Systems/20 Remote File System.md

-The **FileManager** widget provides the [Remote](/api-reference/10%20UI%20Widgets/dxFileManager/5%20File%20Providers/Remote '/Documentation/ApiReference/UI_Widgets/dxFileManager/File_Providers/Remote/') file provider to access files and folders located on the server.
+The **FileManager** widget provides the [Remote](/Documentation/ApiReference/UI_Widgets/dxFileManager/File_System_Providers/Remote/) file system provider to access files and folders located on the server.

 ![](Content/images/doc/20_1/FileManager/remote-file-provider.png)

-Assign the [Remote](/api-reference/10%20UI%20Widgets/dxFileManager/5%20File%20Providers/Remote '/Documentation/ApiReference/UI_Widgets/dxFileManager/File_Providers/Remote/') file provider to the [fileProvider](/api-reference/10%20UI%20Widgets/dxFileManager/1%20Configuration/fileProvider.md '/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/#fileProvider') option to connect the widget to a file system located on the server.
-The Remote file provider exposes APIs to get the file system hierarchy and to manage items.
+Assign the [Remote](/Documentation/ApiReference/UI_Widgets/dxFileManager/File_System_Providers/Remote/) file system provider to the [fileSystemProvider](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/#fileSystemProvider) option to connect the widget to a file system located on the server.
+The Remote file system provider exposes APIs to get the file system hierarchy and to manage items.

-Set the [endpointUrl](/api-reference/10%20UI%20Widgets/dxFileManager/5%20File%20Providers/Remote/1%20Configuration/endpointUrl.md '/Documentation/ApiReference/UI_Widgets/dxFileManager/File_Providers/Remote/Configuration/#endpointUrl') option to the Url of an endpoint used to access and modify a file system.
+Set the [endpointUrl](/Documentation/ApiReference/UI_Widgets/dxFileManager/File_System_Providers/Remote/Configuration/#endpointUrl) option to the Url of an endpoint used to access and modify a file system.

 You can also use helpers for ASP.NET Core and ASP.NET MVC to access different file systems on the server side according to the protocol the **FileManager** widget uses.
 Refer to the [online documentation](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.FileManagement) and [online demos](https://demos.devexpress.com/ASPNetCore/Demo/FileManager/Overview) to get more information about the helpers.